SynixeContractors/Documents/certs/leadership/introduction.md

 People in leadership positions need to be friendly and approachable, but also firm and assertive when necessary.
 They need to be able to make decisions and stick to them.
 We want our leadership to be confident and assertive to their teams, but not lose sight of the fact that they are also a part of the team and here to have fun.

+## Continuous Skills Improvement

+Leadership is a skill that is developed over time, it takes practice and determination.
+Mistakes will happen alongside triumphs, the only way to fail as a leader is to fail to learn and improve.
+No one here will expect you to make the perfect decisions.

+Working effectively with teams above and below you, communicating effectively and clearly, making decisions under pressure, adapting to changing situations, and owning and learning from mistakes are all skills that extend beyond Arma and into the real world.

 [Continue to Equipment](certs/leadership/equipment.md)